julzhk/usb_barcode_scanner/README.md

 Support & Contribution
 --
 Questions?
 Drop me a line : montane.gryphon_0m@icloud.com or add a support ticket here in github.

  Suggestions and improvements welcome.
+I'm sorry I'm not very active answering questions, but I'll get to them eventually